 As recommended, low returns should be avoided to generate above average return.

 Avoiding low volatile stocks means that only stocks having more than 30% generic return may give more opportunities.

 As a warning, the book is not about measuring volatility with Generic Returns.

 However, Generic Returns maybe a powerful tool to measure momentum and volatility.

 52-week high and low range is the classic volatility indicator.

-The indicator is not usually popular among traders considering that ATR is widely promoted online.
+The indicator is not usually popular among traders considering the vast online promotion of ATR.

 It is widely promoted because it is already available to most charting software.

 However, same as the generic returns, the real volatility of a stock is measured in the previous 12 months.

 The previous 12 months’ high and low is the actual price move of the stock.